menchelab/vrprot/README.md

  - numpy

+ - trimesh

 #### Other requirments
  - An installation of ChimeraX

- - An installation of Blender
+ - (An installation of Blender)(Not with the new easy pipeline)

  - Operating systems: Linux and macOS.